Contact:

 Tasks and requirements in edge shoring

 Edge shoring must balance safety, economy, and environmental protection.
 Central aspects are structural stability, serviceability (deformation control), and the minimization of noise, vibration, and dust.
-In urban environments and near sensitive installations, low-vibration and precise methods such as hydraulic splitter and concrete demolition shear are particularly relevant to keep the effects on the edge shoring and surroundings low.
+In urban environments and near sensitive installations, low-vibration and precise methods such as hydraulic splitters and concrete demolition shear are particularly relevant to keep the effects on the edge shoring and surroundings low.

 Typical requirements include: